Rachel Stephens: Early life and career

+Prior to acting in movies, Stevens was a CBS research assistant and a television actress.
+Her work on TV led to her being signed for films without a screen test.

 Theater

 Stephens performed on stage as a reporter in The Best Things In Life Are Free and as the sister of Hope Lange in Bus Stop (play) (1955).
 In 1972 she appeared with Jo Anne Worley at the Arlington Park Theater in Chicago.
 Stephens played Charlie's former mistress in a rendition of the comedy Goodbye Charlie by George Axelrod.

 She was part of a cast which toured with Van Johnson in the comedy Send Me No Flowers, in 1976.
 In 1980 she was featured in the Neil Simon play The Gingerbread Lady.
 Stephens starred as Toby, an aging beauty who needs to be constantly reminded that she is attractive.

+In 2003 she portrayed Ruby in Twilight Serenade.

 Movie actress

 Stephens was signed to a film contract by Twentieth Century Fox in May 1956.
 In her first movie she played a nurse in Bigger Than Life (1956).
 The film was a drama which starred James Mason and Barbara Rush.
 Stephens next appeared in Oh, Men!
 Oh, Women!
 (1957) directed by Nunnally Johnson and produced by Cheryl Crawford.

 In The True Story of Jesse James (1957), she has the part of Anne James.

 Stephens has an uncredited part, as Miss Trimmingham, in From the Terrace (1960).
 Her option was renewed by 20th Century Fox in February 1960.
 The adaptation of the John O'Hara novel stars Paul Newman and Joanne Woodward.
 It received a Golden Globe nomination.
 Her last film appearance came in 1994 in Ri¢hie Ri¢h as Richie's secretary.

+Stephens's duties in Hollywood included substituting for female stars in screen tests of male prospective actors.

 Private life

 Stephens dated Nico Minardos until they broke up in January 1959.

-Her eyes were an emerald hue.
-She was married to Dennis Sook until his death in October 2017, she died a year later in Evanston, Illinois, at age 88.
+From 1979 until his death in October 2017, Stephens was married to fellow stage actor Dennis Sook, whom she had met in 1978, in the first in a series of joint appearances in dinner theater productions starring Van Johnson.